History of biotechnology: Biotechnology and industry

-The 2007–2008 global financial crisis led to several changes in the way the biotechnology industry was financed and organized.
+The Great Recession led to several changes in the way the biotechnology industry was financed and organized.
 First, it led to a decline in overall financial investment in the sector, globally; and second, in some countries like the UK it led to a shift from business strategies focused on going for an initial public offering (IPO) to seeking a trade sale instead.
 By 2011, financial investment in the biotechnology industry started to improve again and by 2014 the global market capitalization reached $1 trillion.

 Genetic engineering also reached the agricultural front as well.
 There was tremendous progress since the market introduction of the genetically engineered Flavr Savr tomato in 1994.
 Ernst and Young reported that in 1998, 30% of the U.S. soybean crop was expected to be from genetically engineered seeds.
 In 1998, about 30% of the US cotton and corn crops were also expected to be products of genetic engineering.

 Genetic engineering in biotechnology stimulated hopes for both therapeutic proteins, drugs and biological organisms themselves, such as seeds, pesticides, engineered yeasts, and modified human cells for treating genetic diseases.
 From the perspective of its commercial promoters, scientific breakthroughs, industrial commitment, and official support were finally coming together, and biotechnology became a normal part of business.
 No longer were the proponents for the economic and technological significance of biotechnology the iconoclasts.
 Their message had finally become accepted and incorporated into the policies of governments and industry.